 6 - Get Plenty of Rest

 Rest is absolutely essential for healing.
-Your body uses the time when you’re asleep or at rest to get to work on the knitting tissues, reducing swelling, and all the rest of its miraculous healing processes.
-What’s more, when you’re at rest, you’re less likely to engage in the kind of activities which could aggravate your operation site, or slow healing down.
-Treat yourself to a few lazy days, and be sure to get some much-deserved lie ins!
+Your body uses the time when you're asleep or at rest to get to work on the knitting tissues, reducing swelling, and all the rest of its miraculous healing processes.
+What's more, when you're at rest, you're less likely to engage in the kind of activities which could aggravate your operation site, or slow healing down.
+Treat yourself to a few lazy days, and be sure to get some much-deserved lie-ins!

 7 - Eat Healthily

-Boring advice, we know, but what you eat really does make a huge difference to how well and how fast you recover from any surgery.
+Boring advice, we know, but what you eat really does make a huge difference in how well and how fast you recover from any surgery.
 Good, nutritious meals packed with vitamins and minerals will revitalise your cells and heal up your tissues in no time.
-Not only this, but they’ll ensure that you feel mentally more up to the task of recovery.
+Not only this, but they'll ensure that you feel mentally more up to the task of recovery.
 Be sure to get plenty of fresh fruit and vegetables in your diet, mixed with healthy amounts of protein.
 Avoid too many ultra-processed meals, and give sugary sweets as wide a berth as you can!

 Don't worry - our Plastic Surgeons will provide you with all the recovery information you need for your procedure.